juank0205/openTetris/README.md

 ```

 ### 🌊 Wayland (optional)
-If your system uses Wayland:
+If your system uses Wayland, which new Ubuntu versions do (including wsl):

 ```
 libwayland-dev